Carleton University: Football

 Carleton established a football team during the 1945–46 academic year, losing 15–0 to Macdonald College during its debut match.
 In tandem with basketball and hockey, Carleton's football matches transformed into a staple of student life at Carleton during the early years of the school, securing funding for sports equipment early in the school's history.
 In 1959, Carleton's move to the Rideau campus provided the team with updated facilities, including a field, training room, and equipment room.

 In 1955, the football team began competing in the much-celebrated annual Panda Game against their rivals, the Ottawa Gee-Gees.
 The game evolved into an iconic highlight within student life at Carleton, gaining a sordid reputation for heavy drinking and outlandish parties.
 In 1999, the cancellation of Carleton's football program placed the game on indefinite hiatus, though was eventually revived in 2013.
 Since 2014, the game has taken place at TD Place in Lansdowne Park.
 While Ottawa holds a historical advantage over Carleton in terms of Panda Game victories, the current iteration of the Panda Game saw four consecutive victories for Carleton between 2014 and 2017.
+Ottawa won all six games held from 2018 to 2024, with the 2020 edition of the game being cancelled due to the COVID-19 Pandemic.
+In 2025, Carleton broke this streak by winning in front of a sellout crowd.

 Other sports

 The Carleton Ravens men's ice hockey team plays within the Ontario University Athletics conference of U Sports.
 Carleton also maintains a rivalry with the University of Ottawa in this field, having competed in the annual Colonel By Classic at TD Place Arena since the tradition began during the 2016–17 academic year for the men's team, and during the 2018–19 academic year for women.

 The Ravens women's hockey team plays within the RSEQ.

-Carleton is also home to a highly successful soccer program which recently won silver at the 2021 U SPORTS Men's Soccer Championship.
+Carleton is also home to a soccer program which recently won silver at the 2021 U SPORTS Men's Soccer Championship.
 The men's soccer team has won silver three times, 2021, 2002 and 1984.
-Recent success has seen the team reach the final-eight tournament in four consecutive tournaments from 2017 to 2021.
+The team reached the final-eight tournament in four consecutive tournaments from 2017 to 2021.

 Carleton's men's and women's fencing teams compete on the OUA circuit.
 The men's team won its most recent championship in 2015, while the women's team won its most recent championship in 2013.

 In 2024, the women's nordic ski team camptured the programs second CCUNC Championship at the Nordique Canada Championships.
 A dynasty in its own right, the team has won seven of the last eight OUA Women's Championships.